fenago/data-science/lab_guides/Lab_4.md

 ```
 target = df.pop('Activity')
 ```

 Now the response variable is contained in the variable called `target` and all the features are in the DataFrame called `df`.

-Now we are going to split the dataset into training and testing sets.
-The model uses the training set to learn relevant parameters in predicting the response variable.
-The test set is used to check whether a model can accurately predict unseen data.
-We say the model is overfitting when it has learned the patterns relevant only to the training set and makes incorrect predictions about the testing set.
-In this case, the model performance will be much higher for the training set compared to the testing one.
-Ideally, we want to have a very similar level of performance for the training and testing sets.
-This topic will be covered in more depth in *Lab 7*, *The Generalization of Machine Learning Models*.

 The `sklearn` package provides a function called `train_test_split()` to randomly split the dataset into two